4 Orders of Synergy

 - e.g. synergies from the thermostat

-- e.g. when Emperor Penguins huddle together to keep warm)
+- e.g. when Emperor Penguins huddle together to keep warm) to keep warm)

 Third Order Synergy